-Tomas’ first monograph book, Behind the Curtains of 21st Century Communism, was published in Spring 2012.
-The seven-year-long project documents life in the last countries where the Communist Party remains in power: North Korea, Cuba, China, Nepal, Vietnam, and Laos.
-The series won the 2012 POYi World Understanding Award.
+His first book, Behind the Curtains of 21st Century Communism, was published in 2012.
+The seven-year photographic project documents life in the last countries where the Communist Party remains in power: North Korea, Cuba, China, Nepal, Vietnam, and Laos.